Research in lithium-ion batteries

 Research in lithium-ion batteries has produced many proposed refinements of lithium-ion batteries.
 Areas of research interest have focused on improving energy density, safety, rate capability, cycle durability, flexibility, and reducing cost.

+Since the beginning of 2024, major smartphone companies have been switching to silicon-carbon batteries which utilize silicon anodes rather than traditional graphite anodes in lithium-ion batteries, which allows for higher energy density and longer run time.

+Despite the advantages the technology has, companies like Samsung, Apple, and Google are still cautious about the use of it due to concerns about its silicon expansion, which may cause faster battery degrading, and even explosions under high pressure.

 Artificial intelligence (AI) and machine learning (ML) is becoming popular in many fields including using it for lithium-ion battery research.
 These methods have been used in all aspects of battery research including materials, manufacturing, characterization, and prognosis/diagnosis of batteries.

-Design

 Negative electrode

 Materials that are taken into consideration for the next generation lithium-ion battery (LIBs) negative electrode share common characteristics such as low cost, high theoretical specific capacity, and good electrical conductivity, etc. Carbon- and silicon- based materials have shown to be promising materials for the negative electrode.
 However, along with the desired characteristics from some of the materials, a number of weaknesses have also been shown.
 For example, although silicon has a theoretical specific capacity that is 10 times higher than graphite, it has low intrinsic electrical conductivity.
 Current research focuses on engineering materials so that their characteristics are retained and their weaknesses are accommodated.

 Lithium-ion battery negative electrodes are most commonly made of graphite.
 Graphite anodes are limited to a theoretical capacity of 372 mAh/g for their fully lithiated state.
 At this time, significant other types of lithium-ion battery anode materials have been proposed and evaluated as alternatives to graphite, especially in cases where niche applications require novel approaches.